 Check out Simply 7 Lentil Chips in the health food section at major supermarkets.

-Pair the bean chips with home made chick pea dip (alternative to hummus): puree 1 can (400g) of drained canned chickpeas and blend with 1/2 cup rice bran oil, small amount of garlic and 1/4- 1/2 tsp citric acid (optional - I prefer without).
+Pair the lentil chips with home made chick pea dip (alternative to hummus): puree one can (400g) of drained canned chickpeas and blend with 1/2 cup rice bran oil, small amount of garlic and 1/4- 1/2 tsp citric acid (optional - I prefer without).
 Add salt to taste.
 Add small amount of water for a more creamy texture.

 Low FODMAP note: 1/4 cup rinsed and drained tinned chick peas are low FODMAPs, but 1/2 cup is moderate in GOS.
 Garlic infused oil (home made using low chemical oil such as rice bran oil) can be used instead of garlic.

 Other alternatives to lentil or bean chips is to scoop up the chickpea dip are gluten free crackers such as Orgran buckwheat, quinoa, rice or essential fibre crispbread.